moq-wg/moq-transport/draft-lcurley-warp.md

 *A media track* in Warp is a combination of *an init object* and a sequence of media objects.
 An init object is a format-specific self-contained description of the track that is required to decode any media object contained within the track, but can also be used as the metadata for track selection.
 If two media tracks carry semantically equivalent but differently encoded media, they are referred to as *variants* of each other.

+*A join point* is an annotation attached to the media object that indicates that a subscriber to a specific track can start decoding the track from that point.
+It can optionally contain a set of metadata (like timestamps) that can be used for seeking.
+An object that is annotated as a join point MUST be decodable without having access to any earlier objects.

 *A Warp broadcast* is a collection of multiple media tracks produced by a single origin.
 When subscribing to a broadcast, a peer has an option of subscribing to one, many or all media tracks within the broadcast.

 A Warp broadcast is globally identifiable via a URI.
 Within the broadcast, every media track is identified via *a track ID* that is unique within the broadcast.
 Within a single media track, every media object is identified by an *object ID* that is unique within the track.